Longevity: Fasting, diet, sleep, stress - How to personalise your approach

 How about stress then?
 Same type of thing?

-NE at 45:05
+ALL at 45:05

-Stress - we have a proclivity to it in modern society… I actually intentionally live out what we call in β€œthe bush” in Australia - meaning I live in a rural area.
+Stress - we have a proclivity to it in modern society… I actually intentionally live out what we call in “the bush” in Australia - meaning I live in a rural area.
 Every time I go to the Big Smoke (Sydney), where my company is based and visit with my team, I'm amazed at just how many cars are trying to kill me, the noise that is in my ears, the pollution I'm breathing in, the light that's coming at me all times of the day…

 Learning to understand that your body has having stress response to everyday activities… these things have impact on your subconscious and raise your stress level.
 Being able to notice what increases your stress level and what is causing you to have a stress response… is important to figure out in your in your own subjective awareness.

-Meditation and Longevity - Become Aware of What is Stressing You
+Meditation and longevity - Become aware of what is stressing you

 The most powerful tool for being able to notice this is mindfulness meditation.
 I've done a lot of meditating in my life.
 I've done a lot of self reflection, and meditation retreats - all that good stuff.
 Meditation has become a powerful tool, much like fasting, that I know when I need to use, and has also given me a baseline awareness to be able to see in my own mind, what I'm experiencing, what I'm thinking, what I'm feeling.